When LLM Agents Meet Graph Optimization: An Automated Data Quality Improvement Approach: Experiments

 \subsection{Interpretability (Q4)}

-To answer \textbf{Q4}, we complement quantitative results on downstream tasks with a human-centered expert evaluation on graph quality.
-For a TAG, we invited $R=50$ domain experts with backgrounds in graph mining and natural language processing to assess a sample of $N=200$ nodes and their local neighborhoods before and after optimization.
-Each expert independently scored the quality of graphs along three dimensions, each normalized into $[0,100]$: \textbf{Textual adequacy}: whether node texts are sufficiently informative, fluent, and free of redundancy/noise. \textbf{Structural coherence}: whether the local connectivity pattern is reasonable, i.e., edges reflect semantic or label-related relations without obvious spurious links. \textbf{Label reliability}: whether the assigned labels are consistent with the textual/structural evidence and reflect meaningful categories.
+To answer \textbf{Q4}, we complement quantitative results with a human-centered expert evaluation of graph quality.
+We invited $R=50$ domain experts to assess a sample of $N=200$ nodes and their neighborhoods before and after optimization.
+Experts scored the graphs along three dimensions—\textbf{Textual Adequacy}, \textbf{Structural Coherence}, and \textbf{Label Reliability}—on a scale from 0 to 100.
+The overall expert evaluation score, termed \emph{Quality Score}, is defined as: